gorse-io/docs/src/docs/config.md

 ---
 # Configuration

 These configuration items without default values must be filled.
-It's highly recommended to create a new config file based on [config.toml.template](https://github.com/gorse-io/gorse/blob/release-0.4/config/config.toml.template).
+It's highly recommended to create a new config file based on [the configuration template](https://github.com/gorse-io/gorse/blob/release-0.4/config/config.toml).

 ## `database`